cirosantilli/stack-overflow-vote-fraud-script/puppets.md

 ## Use Tor

+Our script uses Tor automatically, so you don't have to worry about it when running.

+But in order to:

+- bootstrap puppets
+- debug the script, specially to see if puppets votes were actually done under https://stackoverflow.com/users/UID/userUID?tab=votes
-Use Tor browser all the time while on Stack Overflow!

-Or else Stack Overflow might block your IP!
+use the Tor browser all the time, or else Stack Overflow might block your IP some day!

-Never access the profile of puppet with another puppet or with you main account!
+Never access the profile of puppet with another puppet or with you main account.

+Remember that the Tor browser uses a different exit IP than the ones from our runner script.
+So for example you might get a CloudFare block there (which you should unblock with the CAPTCHA), but not on the script at a given time.

+Also consider setting:

+- Tor browser to remember browsing history and passwords to speed things up
+- multiple Tor browsers with different IPs one for each user: <http://tor.stackexchange.com/questions/2006/how-to-run-multiple-tor-browsers-with-different-ips>

 ## Helper to generate random logins